The WHY of our Ministry

 Our Motivation

-If you’re a pastor or church leader, we believe in you.
+If you’re a pastor or church leader, we believe in you and your church.
 We are for you.
 We’re in your corner.
 We want you to lead to your full potential.

-Why the name, 360 Pastor?
+Which leads us to our name, 360 Pastor.
 All leadership starts with the character, passions, and soul of the leader.
 Any leader who masters their inner world will be unstoppable in their outer world.
+We believe this can be you.

-So the first thing we want to see for you is that you are fit and strong in every dimension—physically, emotionally, relationally, intellectually, professionally, and spiritually (Mk 12:30).
+So the first thing we want to see for you is that you’re fit and healthy in every dimension—physically, emotionally, relationally, intellectually, professionally, and spiritually (Mk 12:30).
 That’s 360 health.

 We pledge to share with you, from a lifetime of experience (including our own successes and failures), the biblical principles that will allow your leadership to grow and your church to flourish.
 This is why we exist.